-Cloud technology can serve the Architecture, Engineering, and Construction Industries.
+VMware cloud IaaS serves the Architecture, Engineering, and Construction industries.

 Many within the AEC (architecture, engineering, and construction) industries use Building Information Modeling (BIM) to help plan, design, construct, and manage buildings and infrastructure from concept through completion.
 Typically, everyone involved has access to the integrated database, improving collaboration, productivity, and insight, while also being extremely resource intensive, which requires a highly available infrastructure.

 Since the 1970’s, the AEC industry has been using shared servers in much the same way the cloud is used today, yet, modern cloud technology can still help improve collaboration and project visibility.